Kura Khanate: Geography

 The Kura Khanate was located mainly in the historical and geographical region of Kura.
-It was located in nowadays Agulsky, Kurakhsky and Suleiman-Stalsky districts of Dagestan, Russia.
+It was located in nowadays Agulsky,Magaramkentsky District,Kurakhsky and Suleiman-Stalsky districts of Dagestan, Russia.
 In the south, the borders of the Kura Khanate extended to Quba Khanate along the direction of the Samur River.
 In the southwest, the khanate bordered on the top of the Samur ridge with the Akhty-para, Alty-para free societies, as well as the Rutul Federation.
 In the west and north, the Kura Khanate bordered on Gazikumukh, in the northeast with the Principality of Tabasaran.
 In the east, the khanate bordered on the Derbent Khanate.

 Establishment

-Since 1791, the Lezgi people of Kura plain lived under Gazikumukh Khanate whose ruler Surkhay II annexed the region, seizing it from Sheikh Mardan who was the earlier lord.
-At the end of 1811, during Russo-Persian War of 1804–1813, Surkhay Khan allied to Sheikh Ali Khan, the former ruler of Quba and Derbent and launched an invasion on Quba (which was taken by Russians in 1806).
+Since 1791, the Lezgi people of Kura plain had lived under the Gazikumukh Khanate, whose ruler Surkhay II annexed the region, seizing it from Sheikh Mardan, the earlier lord.
+At the end of 1811, during Russo-Persian War of 1804–1813, Surkhay Khan allied to Sheikh Ali Khan, the former ruler of Quba and Derbent, and launched an invasion of Quba (which was taken by Russians in 1806).
 A Russian detachment marched against Sheikh Ali Khan and Nuhbek, the son of Surkhay Khan, in Kurakh.
 On December 15, 1811, Russian troops stormed Kurakh and Surkhai Khan fled to Gazikumukh.
 The expulsion of Surkhay Khan was perceived in the Kura as liberation.
 Aslan bek, son of Sheikh Mardan and the implacable enemy of his uncle Surkhay Khan, was entrusted with administration in Kura under special conditions.

 After the departure of the Russian troops from the Kura, Surkhai Khan marched on the town to regain it.
 However, a Russian detachment led by Major General Nikolai Khotuntsov came to their aid.
 Surkhai Khan suffered heavy losses and was forced to retreat.
-In 1812, Tsar government officially acknowledged Kura Khanate to serve as a buffer zone between Russian Empire and Gazikumukh.
+In 1812, the Tsarist government officially acknowledged Kura Khanate to serve as a buffer zone between Russian Empire and Gazikumukh.
 According to the treaty signed on January 23, 1812, a garrison of the Russian troops from two battalions of infantry and hundreds of Cossacks was to be stationed in Kurakh.
 The Khan pledged to try by all means to bring neighboring Dagestani peoples into submission to Russia.